XiangdongYan/XiangdongYan.github.io/_publications/2021-06-28-Experiments-1.md

 ---
-title: "Yan, X., Chen, P. S., Al-Fakih, A., Liu, B., Mohammed, B. S., & Jin, J. (2021).
-Experiments and mechanical simulation on bubble concrete: studies on the effects of shape and position of hollow bodies mixed in concrete.
+title: "Experiments and mechanical simulation on bubble concrete: studies on the effects of shape and position of hollow bodies mixed in concrete. <br>
+Yan, X., Chen, P. S., Al-Fakih, A., Liu, B., Mohammed, B. S., & Jin, J. (2021).
 Crystals, 11(8), 858."
 collection: publications
 category: manuscripts
 permalink: /publication/2021-06-28-Experiments-1